Mercedes-AMG GT: F1 Safety Car

 The GT S was the Formula 1 safety car for the 2015, 2016 and 2017 seasons, having made its debut in that role at the 2015 Australian Grand Prix.
 The GT R was used as F1's safety car from 2018 to 2021.
-Since 2022, the GT R was replaced by the Black Series.
+The Black Series was used as F1's safety car from 2022 to 2026.

 Mercedes-AMG GT (2015–2021)

 The GT is the entry level variant of the Mercedes-AMG GT family.
 The M178 engine in this variant is tuned to an output of 340 kW and 443 lbft of torque, with the key differences between this and its more expensive siblings being a mechanical limited-slip differential, an absorbent glass mat battery, the lack of the "Race Mode" setting in the AMG Dynamic Select adaptive drivetrain system, the lack of the AMG Ride Control adaptive suspensive system, and a passive AMG Sport Exhaust System.
 Keyless-Go is also an optional feature, as opposed to standard equipment.
 The GT is equipped with 19-inch wheels at the front and rear.